rtm/js-pick-notation/README.md

 ### Implementation issues

 Subject to review by experts, we think this proposal has a small syntactic footprint.
-Implementation should be relatively easier given the opportunity to leverage existing deconstructing logic.
+Implementation should be facilitated to the extent existing deconstructing logic can be leveraged.

 ### Specification